rollkit/gm/docker/README.md

 2. Run `docker-compose up` to start the rollup and Celestia nodes.
 3. The rollup should now be accessible at `localhost:26657`.

+> If you have issues with the rollup, you can run `docker-compose down` to stop the rollup and Celestia nodes and then run `docker-compose up` again to restart the rollup.

 ## Testnet Usage

 To use the rollup on the testnet, follow these steps: